raysan5/raylib/CONTRIBUTING.md

 Hello contributors!
 Welcome to raylib!

+Do you enjoy raylib and want to contribute?
+Nice!
+You can help with the following points:

+- C programming - Can you write/review/test/improve the code?
+- Documentation/Tutorials/Example - Can you write some tutorial/example?
+- Web Development - Can you help [with the web](https://github.com/raysan5/raylib.com)?
+- Porting to other platforms - Can you port and compile raylib on another systems?
+- Testing - Can you find some bugs on raylib?

 This document contains a set of guidelines to contribute to the project.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull-request.